Kenneth-Macharia/FastFoodFast/README.md

     2.A RESTful API developed using the Python Flask, persisting to a PostgreSQL database

 ## Testing the API
-The API hosted and live on Heroku and can be conviniently tested using postman.
+The API is live on Heroku and can conviniently be tested using postman.

 Follow the link below to the API documentation for instructions on how to test it.